1 And the LORD said unto Noah, Come thou and all thy house into the ark; for thee have I seen righteous before me in this generation.

 23 And every living substance was destroyed which was upon the face of the ground, both man, and cattle, and the creeping things, and the fowl of the heaven; and they were destroyed from the earth: and Noah only remained alive, and they that were with him in the ark.

-Yeah, so this whole massacre is made ok because God tipped off Noah and Noah saved just one of every kind.
+Yeah, so this whole massacre is made ok because God tipped off Noah and Noah saved just two (or seven) of every kind.
 How did Noah choose which animals to save?

 24 And the waters prevailed upon the earth an hundred and fifty days.